SPAAM-community/wss-summer-school/docs/2022/README.md

 ## Who

-The course is aimed at masters students and first- or second-year level PhD students, to a maximum of 25 participants.
+The course is aimed at masters students and early-stage PhD students, to a maximum of 25 participants.

 ## Where